realcoloride/node_characterai/README.md

 * 🧸 Easy and developer-friendly to use
 * 📨 DM characters, fetch information, create, edit, delete conversations
 * 📒 Huge list of features you can use and interact with like on the app or website
-* 🎤 Call characters and utilize the TTS and SST features
+* 📞 Call characters and utilize the TTS and SST features
-* 🧜 Create, edit voices or characters with a few lines of code
+* 🗣️ Create, edit voices or characters with a few lines of code
 * 🔍 Be able to switch message candidates, submit annotations and manipulate messages
 * 🖼️ Built in image manipulation
 * 👥 ~~Group chat support~~ (Soon)
 * 🔁 Active development

-## Installation
+## Installation and usage

 ```bash
 npm install node_characterai
 ```

-## How to use

 ### Importing the package